tomjoht/tomjoht.github.io/_restapicourse/docapis_doc_code_samples.md

 ## Which language should you provide code samples in?
 Because you can't really know which language your end users will be developing in, it's kind of fruitless to try to provide code samples in every language.
 Many APIs just show the format for submitting requests and a sample response, and they assume that developers will know how to submit HTTP requests in their particular programming language.

-However, some APIs do show simple code snippets in a variety of languages:
+However, some APIs do show simple code snippets in a variety of languages.

-Some API documentation does this.
 Here's an example from Evernote's API documentation:

 <a href="https://dev.evernote.com/doc/articles/note-sharing.php"><img src="{{ "/images/restapicourse/codesamplesevernote.png" | prepend: site.baseurl }}" alt="Evernote API code samples" /></a>